raspberrypilearning/astro-pi-mission-zero/en/step_5.md

 --- task ---

-**Test** Run your code and change the colour picker several times as your project is running.
-Check that your image updates to use the sensed colour on it's next run of the animation.
+**Test:** Run your code and change the colour picker several times as your project is running.
+Check that your image updates to use the sensed colour on its next run of the animation.

 --- /task ---